dkaslovsky/thread-safe/README.md

   THREAD_SAFE_TOKEN	bearer token for Twitter API
 ```

-`html`: useful for reprocessing saved thread data using an updated template or CSS
+`regen`: useful for reprocessing saved thread data using an updated template or CSS
 ```
+$ thread-safe regen --help
-html regenerates an html file from a previously saved thread
+'regen' regenerates an html file from a previously saved thread

 Usage:
-  thread-safe html [flags] <name>
+  thread-safe regen [flags] <name>

 Args:
   name  string  name given to the thread